 mysqldirectory under the data directory.
 (The data directory normally is named

 varand is located under your MySQL installation directory.)
 Make sure that you have a file named

 mysqldatabase directory.
 If not, execute the mysql_install_db program.
 After running this program and starting the server, test the initial privileges by executing this command:

 The server should let you connect without error.

 After a fresh installation, you should connect to the server and set up your users and their access permissions:

 The server should let you connect because the MySQL

-If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
+If you have updated an existing MySQL installation to a newer version, did you perform the MySQL upgrade procedure?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
-For instructions, see Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.
+For instructions, see Section 2.11, “Upgrading MySQL”.

 If a client program receives the following error message when it tries to connect, it means that the server expects passwords in a newer format than the client is capable of generating:

 $> mysql Client does not support authentication protocol requested by server; consider upgrading MySQL client